This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Is it masculine or feminine energy (and what does that mean)?

-Feminine energy is when the energy flowing enters the earth from above.
+Feminine energy, or yin energy, is when the energy flowing enters the earth from above.
 It has introspective power that connects you to memories and past lives.

 It’s a subtle powerful energy that encourages you to become calm, slow down and grow quiet.

-Masculine energy is when the energy exits the earth with an upward flow.
+Masculine energy, or yang energy, is when the energy exits the earth with an upward flow.
 It’s supposed to bring joy and rejuvenation and inspire creativity.

 What Will I Feel from the Sedona Vortex?